yerinsmgmt/markdowns/lesson-4-plan.md

 ### 1. New machine (0:00)

-Clone from GitHub on the MacBook, install, run.
+Open the folder and run it.
 The app comes up.

+Say that you are on a different computer now, and that the only thing you did to get here was clone the repository from GitHub and install.
+Do not show it, just say it.
+The written steps are in the PDF for anyone who needs them.

-Point: the code was never on the laptop.
+Point: the code was never on this laptop.
 This is why lesson 2 mattered.

 ### 2. What we are building today (0:05)